ml4ai/automates/documentation/reports/m3_report_prototype_system/for2py.md

 Modules provide a mechanism for programmers to organize their code, control visibility of names, and allow code reuse; they are used extensively in DSSAT as well as other scientific code bases.
-We have implemented the conversion of FORTRAN modules to the `for2py` IR, and validated the translation by confirming that the resulting Python code has the same behavior as the original FORTRAN code.
+We have implemented the conversion of Fortran modules to the `for2py` IR, and validated the translation by confirming that the resulting Python code has the same behavior as the original Fortran code.

-Our implementation translates each FORTRAN module into its own Python file (named as _`m_<module_name>.py`_).
+Our implementation translates each Fortran module into its own Python file (named as _`m_<module_name>.py`_).
 This has a number of advantages, among them that it is easy to identify, isolate, and access the Python code corresponding to each Fortran module, and also that the Fortran module does not have to be analyzed and translated to Python more than once.
-Since Python does not have an explicit _`private`_ command to limit the visibility of names outside a given scope, we use Python's name mangling to replicate the behavior of FORTRAN's `PRIVATE` declarations.
+Since Python does not have an explicit _`private`_ command to limit the visibility of names outside a given scope, we use Python's name mangling to replicate the behavior of Fortran's `PRIVATE` declarations.

-We are currently working on implementing the translation of FORTRAN modules from `for2py` IR into the GrFN specification language.
+We are currently working on implementing the translation of Fortran modules from `for2py` IR into the GrFN specification language.